-It’s an anomaly but lost parking can bring new customers.
+It’s an anomaly but lost parking can find new customers.

 It’s painful to tell a small business owner that the City will remove curb parking.
 It feels like an amputation.

-But, a convergence of factors are unhinging old paradigms.
-Novel travel habits and shopping behaviors require, even demand, the availability of open, free-flowing curb space.
-Old-style metered parking spots are an impediment.
+But, a convergence of factors are unhinging old parking paradigms.
+Novel travel habits and online shopping require, even demand, open, free-flowing curb space.
+The old-style metered parking spots are an impediment to modern business.

 Here are some of the factors: